micmejia/bible-dump/NKJV/Acts/Acts 24.md

 commanding his accusers to come to you.
 By examining him yourself you may ascertain all these things of which we accuse him."

 ###### 9
-And the Jews also [^d]assented, maintaining that these things were so. ## The Defense Before Felix
+And the Jews also assented, maintaining that these things were so. ## The Defense Before Felix

 ###### 10
 Then Paul, after the governor had nodded to him to speak, answered: "Inasmuch as I know that you have been for many years a judge of this nation, I do the more cheerfully answer for myself,